krAman00/Job-Market-Analysis-Dashboard-Power-BI-/README.md

 🌐 Shareable Link -> (https://drive.google.com/file/d/15BIjh0RTHBclFXYlEn33QEWGB4E1g3jk/view?usp=drive_link)

-(Due to Power BI restrictions on personal accounts, the dashboard is available as screenshots and a .pbix file.
-Contact for walkthrough video.)
+(Due to Power BI restrictions on personal accounts, the dashboard is available as screenshots and a .pbix file.)

 🤝 Connect with Me